PeridexisErrant/DF-Walkthrough/tutorials/magma-tutorial.rst

 ya soft and complacent!'
 But we digress - let's finish digging out the pump stack casing.

-Our macro has two steps - first it digs the 'Lower'-type pump stack, then it moves up a level and digs the 'Upper'-type pump stack, and finally moves up another level to be ready for the next operation.
+Our macro has three steps - first it digs the 'Lower'-type pump stack, then it moves up a level and digs the 'Upper'-type pump stack, and finally moves up another level to be ready for the next operation.
 Our job is to ensure that we start each operation on a fresh, undesignated